sloisel/numeric/README.md

 powerful server (or any server at all) since your web app will perform all its calculations in the client.

-For further information, see http://www.numericjs.com/ Discussion forum: http://groups.google.com/group/numericjs
+The original website, see http://www.numericjs.com/ Discussion forum: http://groups.google.com/group/numericjs

 License